Muav Limestone: Fossils

 The body fossils of invertebrates found in the Muav Limestone are infrequent and often poorly preserved.
 They include sponges, brachiopods, hyoliths, helcionelloids, trilobites, eocrinoids, and enigmatic invertebrates.
 The types of body fossils reported from the Muav Limestone are not as diverse as those reported from the Bright Angel Shale.
 The invertebrate body fossils are dominated by ptychopariid and corynexochid trilobites.
 The Muav Limestone is likely not substantially younger than the Bright Angel Shale, as it contains trilobites of the same age as trilobites found in the Bright Angel Shale of eastern Grand Canyon region.
 In addition, to trilobites, the Muav Limestone contains enigmatic body fossils such as hyoliths; the single-shelled, mollusk Helcionella; Scenella hermitensis; and Chancelloria.

+Drumian trilobites have been found in the uppermost Muav Formation and basal few meters of the Frenchman Mountain Dolostone.
+This trilobite fauna consists of Glyphaspis tetonensis, Crepicephalus? upis, Solenopleurella? quadrata, and Modocia sp.
+These trilobites are all associated with the Bolaspidella Zone.

 Although trace fossils are common in the Muav Limestone, they are less abundant than those found in the underlying Bright Angel Shale.
 They consist of invertebrate burrows and trails and Girvanella-like structures (oncolites).
 Pervasive bioturbation of the calcareous sediment is responsible for the mottled appearance of most of the Muav Limestone.